The Dirty Dozen Bad Garden Bugs

 Cutworm is the name used for the larvae of several species of adult moths.
 They do the most damage early in the gardening season when they emerge from hibernation.

-Different species range in color from grey to pink, green, and black and can be as long as two inches.
+Different species range in color from grey to pink, green, and black, and can be as long as two inches.
 They can be solid, spotted, or striped.

 Cutworms chew through plant stems at the base or even underneath the soil.
-Some species will climb plants as well and destroy foliage.
+Some species will also climb plants and destroy their foliage.
+In most cases, entire plants will be destroyed; they cause significant damage in a short amount of time.

-You can create your own from sections of toilet paper, or paper towel rolls pushed into the ground around the stems of transplants.
+Use cutworm collars to remove these bad garden bugs.
+You can create your own from sections of toilet paper or paper towel rolls pushed into the ground around the stems of transplants.

 7. Cabbage Loopers

-These 2-inch-long green worms have silvery or white stripes running down their backs.
-They typically eat holes in the leaves and hide out on the bottom side of the foliage.
+These green worms grow up to 2 inches long and have silvery or white stripes running along their backs.
+They typically create holes in the leaves and often hide on the underside of the foliage.

 Handpick cabbage loopers off your plants.